The following article from the National Institute of Health (NIH) provides guidance on prevention of pressure sores.

 - Spongy or hard skin

-Take care of your skin to help prevent pressure ulcers.
+Treat your skin gently to help prevent pressure ulcers.

-- Use moisturizing cream on your skin every day.
+- Use moisturizing cream and skin protectants on your skin every day.

 - Try not to take a bath or shower every day.
 It can dry out your skin more.

 Eat enough calories and protein to stay healthy.

 Make sure your clothes are not increasing your risk of developing pressure ulcers:

 - Avoid clothes that have thick seams, buttons, or zippers that press on your skin.

 - DO NOT wear clothes that are too tight.

 - Keep your clothes from bunching up or wrinkling in areas where there is any pressure on your body.

 After urinating or having a bowel movement: